Weight-loss (Bariatric) Surgery

 - Can you commit to following lifelong healthy eating and physical activity habits, medical follow-up, and the need to take extra vitamins and minerals?

-Who is a good teen candidate for bariatric surgery?
+Who is a good teen candidate for weight-loss surgery?

-Doctors sometimes use bariatric surgery to treat teens with severe obesity who also have obesity-related health problems.
-Bariatric surgery often improves health problems that could grow worse in adulthood if the teen remains obese.
+Health care professionals sometimes use weight-loss surgery to treat teens who have severe obesity and obesity-related health problems.
+Weight-loss surgery often improves health problems that could worsen in adulthood if the teen still has obesity.

-- a BMI of 35 or more with serious obesity-related health problems, such as type 2 diabetes or severe sleep apnea, OR
+- a BMI of 35 or more with serious obesity-related health problems, such as type 2 diabetes or severe sleep apnea

 Like adults, teens who are thinking about weight-loss surgery should be prepared for the lifestyle changes they will need to make after the surgery.
 A surgical center that focuses on the unique needs of youth may help the teen patient prepare for and adjust to these changes.
 Parents and caregivers also should be prepared and ready to support their child.

 From 2003 to 2016, the NIDDK partnered with researchers to create the Longitudinal Assessment of Bariatric Surgery, or LABS.
-The researchers examined the safety and effectiveness of weight-loss surgery in adults.
-A separate group of researchers are doing similar research with teens, called Teen-LABS.
+The researchers examined the safety and effectiveness of two types of weight-loss surgery in adults, gastric bypass and adjustable gastric band.

-LABS found that weight-loss surgery performed by experienced surgeons is relatively safe, leads to large weight loss, and improves many weight-related health problems.
-Three years after surgery, about half of adult gastric bypass patients had lost at least 90 pounds, or almost one-third of their starting weight.
-Half of gastric band patients had lost at least 44 pounds, or 16 percent of their starting weight.12 In a separate analysis, LABS found that gastric band surgery was associated with a small but significant increased risk of problem alcohol use after surgery.13
+LABS found that weight-loss surgery performed by experienced surgeons is relatively safe, leads to significant weight loss, and improves many weight-related health problems.
+After 7 years, the average weight loss of the gastric bypass patients was 84 pounds, or about 28 percent of their starting weight.
+The average weight loss of the gastric band patients was 41 pounds, or about 15 percent of their starting weight.12 In a separate analysis, LABS found that gastric band surgery was associated with a small but significant increased risk of problem alcohol use after surgery.13